-- 10.1 (1) Beginning on January 6, 2021 at 11:59:59 p.m.
-Eastern Standard Time, sections 10.2 to 10.7 apply to a private operator or air carrier operating a flight to Canada departing from any other country and to every person boarding an aircraft for such a flight. - Non-application - (2) Sections 10.2 to 10.7 do not apply to persons who are exempted under an order made under section 58 of the Quarantine Act from providing evidence that they received a negative result for a COVID-19 molecular test. - Non-application Schedule 1 - (3) Sections 10.2 to 10.7 do not apply to persons who board an aircraft for a flight departing from a country or territory listed in Schedule 1. - Application Saint Pierre and Miguelon - (4) Despite subsection 10.1(3), beginning on January 13, 2021 at 11:59:59 p.m.
-Eastern Standard Time, sections 10.2 to 10.7 apply to persons who board an aircraft for a flight departing from the territory listed at item 2 of Schedule 1.
+- 10.1 (1) Sections 10.2 to 10.7 apply to a private operator or air carrier operating a flight to Canada departing from any other country and to every person boarding an aircraft for such a flight. - Non-application - (2) Sections 10.2 to 10.7 do not apply to persons who are not required under an order made under section 58 of the Quarantine Act to provide evidence that they received a result for a COVID-19 molecular test.

-10.2 A private operator or air carrier must notify every person who intends to board an aircraft for a flight that the private operator or air carrier operates that the person may not be permitted to board the aircraft if they are unable to provide evidence that they received a negative result for a COVID-19 molecular test.
+10.2 A private operator or air carrier must notify every person who intends to board an aircraft for a flight that the private operator or air carrier operates that the person may not be permitted to board the aircraft if they are unable to provide evidence that they received a result for a COVID-19 molecular test.